plone/plone.testing/README.txt

 with a name starting with ``test`` will be examined for test methods.
 Those tests are then collected into a test suite and executed.

-With older versions of `zope.testing`_, you need to add a ``test_suite()`` in each module that returns the tests in the test suite.
-The `unittest`_ module contains several tools to construct suites, but one of the simplest is to use the default test loader and load all tests in the current module:
+With older versions of `zope.testing`_, you need to add a ``test_suite()`` function in each module that returns the tests in the test suite.
+The `unittest`_ module contains several tools to construct suites, but one of the simplest is to use the default test loader to load all tests in the current
+module:

     >>> def test_suite():
     ...     return unittest.defaultTestLoader.loadTestsFromName(__name__)